 - To execute a transfer, log into your account and head to the Money Out tab.

-- The recipient can then pick up the funds at the selected Walmart location with an ID and the reference number.
+- The recipient can pick up the funds at the selected Walmart location with an ID and the reference number.

 Amex Offers